MedTech Startup: The Definitive Guide for Founders and Board Members

 The Regulatory Roadmap: FDA, EU MDR, and Beyond

-The single most common mistake we see at MedTech Connect is founders who build first and ask the FDA second.
-Regulatory strategy isn't a compliance exercise—it's a business strategy exercise that determines your timeline, your capital requirements, and ultimately whether your company survives.
+The single most common mistake Ery Anguiano noted in Regulatory Due Diligence 101 is founders who build first and ask the FDA second.
+Regulatory strategy determines your timeline, your capital requirements, and ultimately whether your company survives.

 Understanding FDA Device Classification